vineyard-bloom/vineyard-bloom-hub/content/server.md

 ## Architecture

 * Client and server projects should always be stored in separate repositories.

+* Client projects should not depend on server projects and vice versa.

 * Aside for legacy projects and synchronizing client connections across Node.js clusters, do not use Redis!
 Whatever problem you are trying to solve with Redis, there is a better tool for the job.